felixbeaudry/XYdiversity/README.md

 ## Data access

 Here are locations of the data on the Capsicum server (U of T), for my sanity.
-Not finished yet (as of Aug.
-16).
+Not complete yet.
 I'll replace these with links to public data repos later.

 #### Reference transcriptomes and genomes
 + _R. hastatulus_ transcriptome: ```/cap1/josh.hough/NC_reference```